Asset upload

 });

-// Add the image to the design, using the thumbnail at first, and replacing
+// Add the image element to the current design using the asset reference

-// with the full image once the upload completes
+// Canva will display the thumbnail initially and replace it with the full image once upload completes

 await addElement({